You can import on-premises image files to your ECS environment to create ECS instances or change system disks

 - Platform: The options depend on the Operating System you chose.

 - Windows: Windows Server 2003, Windows Server 2008, and Windows Server 2012.

 - Linux: Centos, SUSE, Ubuntu, Debian, FreeBSD, CoreOS, Aliyun, Customized Linux, and Others Linux (open a ticket to confirm the selected edition is supported).

 - If your image OS is a custom edition developed from Linux kernel, open a ticket to contact us.

 - Image Format: Supports qcow2, RAW, and VHD.
 Qcow2 or VHD is recommended.

-- Image Description: Fill up the description of the image to facilitate subsequent management.
+- Image Description: Enter a description of the custom image.

 - Add Images of Data Disks: Choose this option if you want to import an image that contains data disks.
 Supported data disk capacity ranges from 5 GiB to 2,000 GiB.

 - (Optional) You can view the task progress in the image list of the import region.
-Before the task is completed, you can find the imported custom image through Manage Tasks, then cancel the import task.
+Before the task is completed, you can find the imported custom image through Tasks management, and, if needed, cancel the import task.